tduchateau/thymeleaf-eclipse-plugin/README.md

  - Added Eclipse API baseline support to work towards other versions of Eclipse.
  - Resolved [Issue #1](thymeleaf-eclipse-plugin/issues/1) so the plugin can now work on Java 6, and Eclipse 3.7.2 w/ WTP 3.3.2.
+ - Fixed some spelling mistakes in the standard attribute processor suggestions, which would insert misspelled processors into your code!
+Whoops!
+ - Started work on resolving [Issue #2](thymeleaf-eclipse-plugin/issues/1) by adding some documentation to many of the standard attribute processors.

 ### 0.1.0
  - Initial release